In The Classroom

 St. Brigid School provides an extensive musical education for its students.
 All students, not just choir members, are beneficiaries of this unique program.
-This year, we are beginning Stage Five of a unique 5-stage program, centering on the Ward and Kodaly Methods, a graded system based on vocal music, stressing music reading and artistic expression.
-The methods are used exclusively in K-7, although grade 8 benefits from some elements of both systems as well.
-In K-3, music instruction is every day, in grades 4 and 5 four times a week, and in grades 6-8 three times a week.
+Next year, we will enter Stage Five of a unique 5-stage program, centering on the Ward and Kodaly Methods, a graded system based on vocal music, stressing music reading and artistic expression.
+The methods are used exclusively in K-8.
+All grades have music instruction several times a week.
 Students learn to read and experience music through listening, singing, writing, and moving.
-The plan is to bring the methods up one grade at a time, with the whole school being musically literate by the year 2020.
+At Stage Five, the choir will rehearse five days per week.

 To enhance the Kodaly and Ward Methods, classroom instrument instruction is integrated into the curriculum.
 Recorders are taught in grades 3 and 4, strings in grades 5 and 6, and handbells in grades 7 and 8.
 The lower grades will have some percussion instruments integrated into their music study.